QEDK/gitgood/README.md

 2. Notification management: The command "notifs" deals with the tasks related to notifications.

+Arguments: This command have following arguments.

-Arguments: 1 [LIMIT] (type: int) : This argument is OPTIONAL and prints only [LIMIT] no of notifications
+- [LIMIT] (type: int) : This argument is OPTIONAL and prints only [LIMIT] no of notifications.
-           2 read(type: string) : This is used to mark a specific no. of notifications as READ.
-Use 'A' for all notifications or any
+- read(type: string) : This is used to mark a specific no. of notifications as READ.
+Use 'A' for all notifications or any.
-           3 repo-notif (type: string): This prints all the notifications in the repository mentioned in the argument.
+- repo-notif (type: string): This prints all the notifications in the repository mentioned in the argument.

 ### Printing all the projects in the given repository.